 About Us

-Maidstone branch of Royal Air Forces Association in the late 1960’s.
-The museum
+The museum collection was started by members of the Maidstone branch of Royal Air Forces Association in the late 1960’s.

-Maidstone branch of the Royal Air Forces Association a building for use as a
+The museum itself came into being when the owner of Headcorn Aerodrome, Mr Freeman, offered the Maidstone branch of the Royal Air Forces Association a building for use as a museum in early 1970.

-name of Lashenden Air Warfare Museum (Lashenden being the wartime name of the
+The museum opened to the public Easter 1970 taking on the name of Lashenden Air Warfare Museum (Lashenden being the wartime name of Headcorn Aerodrome).

-airfield).
-The museum’s first aircraft arrived just before Easter 1970, this being
+The museum’s first aircraft arrived just before Easter 1970, this being the very rare Fieseler Fi 103R-4 Reichenberg piloted V1 flying bomb.

 The museum became a registered charity (Charity No. 279883)